Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/WeeklyAdvancement.md

 __Goal - Red Team vs Blue Team –__

-The goal of this week is to prepare and to attend the Red team vs Blue team event.
+The goal of this week was to prepare and to attend the Red team vs Blue team event.
 During this event the red team had to attempt to hack in to the websites created by the security engineers.
 This proved to be a challenge as most of the applications, at least the ones that we tested were not finished or not even running, therefore there was little we could exploit.
-Regardless the experience was quite interesting and insightful teaching us to organize ourself as a Red Team, work as a team with other classmates and share knowledge about hte way we approach a hack.
+Regardless the experience was quite interesting and insightful teaching us to organize ourself as a Red Team, work as a team with other classmates and share knowledge about the way we approach a hack.

 __Achieved__

-After stuggling for the first part of the day to connect to Seclab as my credentials did not work.
+After struggling for the first part of the day to connect to Seclab as my credentials did not work.
 For the second part of the day I have scanned and found some vulnerabilites on one of the machines but sadly was not able to exploit it as we did not have the necessary time to attack it.
 As a result most of the day was spent enumerating, searching for exploits and trying different SQL injections and automated scripts based on the little that we found.

 __To improve__